marcustut/sqlx-paginated/README.md

 ## Complex Query Examples

-Given the `struct` following struct, we can perform search and filtering against its fields.
+Given the following `struct`, we can then perform search and filtering against its own fields.
+We should also receive a paginated response back with the matching records.

 ```rust
 #[derive(Serialize, Deserialize, FromRow, Default)]